David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * It is necessary to distinguish clearly between genuine religious practice and the abuse of belief to cause trouble, profiteer, or sabotage ("clickbait", incitement).
 * The consistent policy is to respect freedom of belief but law must be upheld; any abuse will be handled.

+**Allegation:** Propagates the "Dega Flag" or "Dega Protestantism" as sacred religious symbols; accuses the State of "suppressing faith" for banning them.
+* "Dega" is not a religion or ethnicity but a separatist organization created by exiled reactionaries (Fulro) to incite division.
+* Banning the Dega flag is to protect the great unity of Central Highlands ethnic groups and national security, preventing division, unrelated to religious freedom.

 **Allegation:** Distorts land disputes involving religious origins (e.g., at 42 Nha Chung, 178 Nguyen Luong Bang, Thai Ha) as State "confiscation of land" or "suppression of religion."
 * Land belongs to the entire people, managed uniformly by the State.
 Historically, these lands were transferred to State management or were not used for their original purposes.
 * Land recovery for public works (parks, hospitals, schools) serves the common interest of the community, including parishioners.